 Penalties vary by financial institution, which is why it’s important to understand the conditions of a particular CD before funding it.

-Most banks charge a penalty equal to a certain amount of your earned interest for early withdrawals.
+Most banks charge a penalty equal to a certain amount of your earned interest for early withdrawals, however, some offer no-penalty CDs.

 For example, on a 12 month CD, a bank might charge a penalty equal to 3 months of interest for withdrawing money before the maturity date.